FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * **Links with backlink (shadow) tracking**, so references stay coherent through lifecycle events.
 * **Proxies and library bindings** to virtualize payloads and streams behind an adapter.
 * A **reactive “enzyme” layer** for deterministic, dependency‑aware work dispatch driven by paths and heartbeats.
+* A **beat-recorded Operations timeline** (`op/*`) with watcher support so long-running work, boot, and shutdown stay observable and awaitable.
+* A **Common Error Interface** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
 * A compact **chunked serialization** format with staged reading/commit and optional blob chunking for large payloads.
 * An optional **namepool** to intern strings when you need textual names bound to IDs.